Sri Lanka's central bank raises key rates to curb inflation - NewsBreak

 Sri Lanka's central bank raises key rates to curb inflation

-Sri Lanka’s Central Bank has raised its key interest rates to 14.50% and 15.50% to try to contain inflation that has added to the country’s economic woes.
+Sri Lanka’s Central Bank has raised its key interest rates to their highest levels in more than 20 years to try to contain inflation that has added to the country’s economic woes.

 The central bank said it had raised its Standing Deposit Facility Rate by 100 basis points to 14.50%.
 The move is expected to help draw more funds into the banking sector.
 It also raised the Standing Lending Facility Rate that it charges commercial banks by 100 basis points, to 15.50%.

-The bank said it would need to tighten its monetary policy further to fully curb inflation, which rose to nearly 55% in June, while food inflation topped 80%.
+The bank said it expects to tighten its monetary policy further to fully curb inflation, which rose to nearly 55% in June, while food inflation topped 80%.

+The bank raised its policy rates by 700 basis points each in April, roughly doubling them and surprising economists as it struggled to drive inflation lower.
+Earlier, Fitch Solutions Country Risk & Industry Research forecast that it would push the Standing Deposit Facility Rate to 16.50% and the Standing Lending Facility Rate to 17.50% by the year’s end.

 “Our priority is to bring down inflation to at least a reasonable level as soon as possible.
 The sooner the better,” said the central bank governor, Nandalal Weerasinghe.